Menstrual cups are better for you, your wallet and the environment. Find the perfect one now:

-In general, most brands of menstrual cups have two sizes: small and large.
-The smaller one is for women under 30 who haven’t given birth vaginally.
-The larger one is for women over the age of 30, or those women who’ve had a vaginal birth.
+The smaller menstrual cup is for people under 30 who haven’t given birth vaginally.
+The larger menstrual cup is for people over the age of 30, or those who’ve had a vaginal birth.

-In addition, there are a few period cups designed for women with a low cervix (short vaginal canal) that are shorter in length than normal ones.
+In addition, there are a few period cups designed for people with a low cervix (short vaginal canal) that are shorter in length than normal ones.
+If this is your situation, you’ll need to check out the FemmyCycle Menstrual Cup Low Cervix Model on Amazon.
 But of course, these are just general rules and every body is different.
-You may have to experiment a bit to find the one that works for you.
+You may have to experiment a bit to find the period cup that works for you and your body shape.

 Help in Choosing the Right Period Cup for You

 If you need some help in choosing the best menstrual cup for your body type, then you’re going to love our menstrual cup quiz.
 We’ve combined all the information from our detailed menstrual cup comparison chart, along with the knowledge gleaned from reviewing ALL the cups and put it to work for you!